neuro4ml/neuro4ml.github.io/Week_1/3-Abstract_Models.md

     $v_T\leftarrow v_T+\delta v_T$
 ```

-In general, spike frequency adaptation can give really rich and powerful dynamics to neurons, but we won’t go into any more detail about that right now.
+In general, spike frequency adaptation can give really rich and powerful dynamics to neurons, but we won't go into any more detail about that right now.

 ## Other abstract neuron models

 This has been a quick tour of some features of abstract neuron models.
-There’s a lot more to know about if you want to dive deeper.
+There's a lot more to know about if you want to dive deeper.

-Some of the behaviours of real neurons that we haven’t seen in our models so far include:
+Some of the behaviours of real neurons that we haven't seen in our models so far include:
 * Phasic spiking, i.e. only spiking at the start of an input.
 * Bursting, both phasic at the start or tonic ongoing.
 * And post-inhibitory rebound, where a neuron fires a spike once an inhibitory or negative current is turned off.